Mark McHugh: Bonner–McGuinness interim: 2014–17

 With Rory Gallagher having succeeded Jim McGuinness as manager of Donegal, McHugh rejoined the county panel ahead of the 2015 season.
 He started the opening fixture of the 2015 National Football League at home to Derry.
 He also started the next game against Dublin at Croke Park, the third fixture against Cork in Ballyshannon, the fourth fixture against Monaghan and the fifth fixture against Kerry.
 He appeared as a substitute for his own brother in the sixth fixture against Tyrone.
 He also appeared as a substitute in the seventh fixture against Mayo.

-Ahead of the 2015 Ulster Senior Football Championship, McHugh cracked his ribs while playing a game with his club and was also having difficulty with a quad injury which had not properly healed.
+Ahead of the 2015 Ulster SFC, McHugh cracked his ribs while playing a game with his club and was also having difficulty with a quad injury which had not properly healed.
 He made a substitute appearance in the preliminary round against Tyrone, started the quarter-final against Armagh and made a substitute appearance in the semi-final against Derry.
-He then started the 2015 Ulster Senior Football Championship final.
-He also started the 2015 All-Ireland Senior Football Championship qualifier defeat of Galway at Croke Park and the next game against Mayo at the same venue.
+He then started the 2015 Ulster SFC final.
+He also started the 2015 All-Ireland SFC qualifier defeat of Galway at Croke Park, and the next game against Mayo at the same venue.